HamidurRahman1/OpenCC/README.md

-# OpenCC
+# OpenCC: Open Class Checker

+Please refer to the [LICENSE.md](LICENSE.md) before using or developing from it.

-An experimental project to automate a task.
+An experimental application under development.